 I personally set a sinking fund every year for our summer daycare because now that all three kids are in school full time this is our big ticket item.
 It will be a few more years before our hooligans are old enough to be home on their own, so daycare in some form is here to stay.

 Daycare isn’t the only expense your sinking fund can cover.
 Maybe it’s time to take a look at what all your family spent money on last year and take those numbers to help you determine what you’ll need for this summer.
 Sometimes budgets aren’t about restricting what you spend but more about realistically planning for what you know darn well you’re going to end up buying.
+If you need some great sinking fund ideas, check out my list of important and not to be missed sinking funds!

 Make a Summer Bucket List